anevski-stefan/llm-chat/README.md

 # Local LLM Chatbot

 A locally-running AI chatbot built with Chainlit and CTransformers.
-Chat with AI models directly in your browser, with all processing happening on your machine.
+This chatbot provides a clean web interface for interacting with local LLM models, with all processing happening on your machine.

 ## Features

 - 🤖 Local LLM inference using CTransformers
-- 💬 Clean chat interface with Chainlit
+- 💬 Clean chat interface powered by Chainlit
-- 🔄 Conversational memory
+- 🔄 Conversation history tracking
-- 🔀 Switch between models (Orca Mini and Llama2)
+- 🎯 Focused responses with custom system prompt
-- ⚡ Streaming responses
+- ⚡ Real-time streaming responses
-- 🔗 Optional LangChain integration
+- 🚀 Easy to deploy and use

 ## Quick Start